Bringing UX Design to FinTech

 Keep your UIs clean and minimalistic.
 Display only critical information in your UIs, and don't let them become cluttered.
 Keep UIs interactive and allow users to progress step by step, providing only the information they need to complete each step of a task.

-Customise inputs
+Customised inputs

 Mobile friendly